This versatile, banging sauce hails from the most unlikely of places...

-On first glance, one might not think highly of the food from this chain of Spanish islands- but let me assure you, it isn’t just burgers, chips, full English breakfasts and pints as you might expect from Playa Las Americas in Tenerife.
+On first glance, one might not think highly of the food from the Canary Islands.
+But, let me assure you, it isn’t just burgers, chips, full English breakfasts and pints as you might expect from Playa Las Americas in Tenerife.
 Canarian food is unique, diverse and most importantly delicious.

 Mojo Rojo (Red Sauce) is made up from oil, garlic, vinegar, paprika, salt, pepper, cumin, coriander and a range of other spices which will make it unique from home to home, restaurant to restaurant.
 The red sauce can sometimes be called Mojo Picón which means ‘spicy sauce’ depending on the amount of fresh chilli you choose to put in.